Israeli aircraft strike, PM accuses world of ignoring Gaza rockets

 The rocket, which triggered warning sirens in the city of Ashkelon, about 10 km (6 miles) north of Gaza, exploded in an open area.
 Israeli aircraft later struck a Hamas training facility, where no casualties were reported.

-(Additional reporting by Nidal al-Mughrabi in Gaza, Ori Lewis in Jerusalem and Paul Taylor in Kruen, Germany; Editing by Janet Lawrence)
+(Additional reporting by Nidal al-Mughrabi in Gaza and Ori Lewis in Jerusalem; Editing by Janet Lawrence)